 - VMware ESXi: hypervisor on dedicated nodes

-- VMware vCenter: appliance for centralized management of private cloud vSphere environment
+- VMware vCenter: centralized management of private cloud vSphere environment

 - VMware NSX Data Center: network virtualization and security software

 - VMware HCX: application migration and workload rebalancing across data centers and clouds